Deck Staining12 min read

 5. Apply Evenly with the Right Tools

-Use a brush for edges and a roller or sprayer for large areas.
+Use a brush for edges and detailed areas, and a high-quality roller or sprayer for large flat sections.
 Always work in the direction of the wood grain.
-Apply thin coats — two coats are better than one thick coat.
+Apply thin, even coats — two thin coats are better than one thick coat.
+Thick coats trap solvent and lead to peeling.
+Maintain a wet edge to avoid lap marks.
+If using a sprayer, back-brush immediately to work the stain into the wood.

 Deck Staining vs. Deck Painting